How Do You Pick the Best Recurring Payment System

-Check if the recurring payments you consider are flexible.
-What does it mean?
-Most business owners think of subscriptions as making the same charges to the same customers for a period.
-But you should also think about a variety of plans or a hybrid plan which will be more convenient for your customers.
+Check if the recurring payment system you are considering is flexible.
+What does flexible mean in this context?
+For many business owners, subscriptions equal making the same charges to the same customers regularly for a specified period.
+But, you should also think about a variety of plans or a hybrid plan which will be more convenient for your customers.

 Does a provider offer the possibility of modifying the billing frequency?
 Does the system allow you to update the subscription amount?
 Can you change the card details in running subscriptions, e.g. because of the expiration date?

-5. Is it PCI compliant?
+6. Is it PCI compliant?

-6. Are the payments secure?
+7. Are the payments secure?

-7. Is the pricing transparent?
+8. Is the pricing transparent?

-When you choose a payment gateway you need to keep in mind that payment providers offer various fee structures.
-The good news is that most payment gateways won’t charge extra fees for the recurring payment option.
-Usually, you are charged per transaction, but check closely to make sure there aren’t any additional fees (such as set up or monthly fees).
+When you try to find the best payment processor for recurring payments, you need to keep in mind that payment providers offer various fee structures.
+Many payment gateways don’t charge extra fees for the recurring payment option and usually, you are charged per transaction.
+But, check it closely before signing a contract to make sure that there aren’t any additional fees (such as set up or monthly fees).

 Moreover, when you process a high volume of transactions, you can try to reduce expenses by negotiating fees with the recurring payment provider.

-8. Does it support free trials?
+10. Does a recurring payment system support free trials?

-9. Does it work on mobile devices?
+11. Does it work on mobile devices?

-10. What about tech support?
+12. What about tech support?